pantheon-systems/update-tool/CONTRIBUTING.md

-# Contributing to Updatinate
+# Contributing to UpdateTool

-Thank you for your interest in contributing to Updatinate!
+Thank you for your interest in contributing to UpdateTool!
 Here are some of the guidelines you should follow to make the most of your efforts:

 ## Code Style Guidelines